5 Countries Where Americans Save 50%+ on Dental

 How to Get Started Without Getting Burned

 Figure out what you actually need.
 You might think you need implants, but you might also need bone grafts or a sinus lift.
-The free dental health check maps your teeth in 2 minutes and tells you exactly what treatment you're looking at — before any clinic quotes you.
+The dental assessment maps your teeth in 2 minutes and tells you exactly what treatment you're looking at — before any clinic quotes you.
 It's worth about $65 at a US dentist, and it's free.

 Check implant brands before price.
 A $200 difference per implant could mean the difference between Straumann (98% success rate over 10 years) and an off-brand with less data.
 The implant brand comparison shows success rates, warranties, and prices across 13 brands so you're comparing like for like.